Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<Vec<OwnedDocument, Global>, Error>

-.
-To retrieve all documents, pass in ..
+collection.
+To retrieve all documents, pass in .. for ids.

 This is a lower-level API.
 For better ergonomics, consider using one of: